elliotmangini/blog-python-notetaker/README.md

 ```

-The script starts by importing the necessary libraries and defining several variables.
-The "current_directory" variable is used to identify the directory where the script is running.
-The "cwd_as_obj" variable converts the current directory into a path object, which makes it easier to navigate the directory structure.
-The "items" variable is a list of paths inside the current working directory.

-The script then loops through each item in the "items" list and checks if it's a directory.
-If it is a directory, the script creates a notes file for it and looks for the newest audio file in the directory.
-If it finds an audio file, it adds it to the rotation which is held in a python dictionary.
-If it doesn't find an audio file, it logs an error message.

-Here's the code...
+<h1>Script Breakdown</h1>

 ```py
 current_directory = os.path.dirname(os.path.abspath(__file__))  # => this is a string for the directory the script is in
 cwd_as_obj = pathlib.Path(current_directory)  # => turn that string into a path obj
 items = list(cwd_as_obj.iterdir())  # => list the paths inside our cwd
 ```

+The script starts by importing the necessary libraries and defining several variables.
+The `current_directory` variable is used to identify the directory where the script is running.
+The `cwd_as_obj` variable converts the current directory into a path object, which makes it easier to navigate the directory structure.
+The `items` variable is a list of paths inside the current working directory.

+The script then loops through each item in the `items` list and checks if it's a directory.
+If it is a directory, the script creates a notes file for it if one does not already exists and looks for the newest audio file by comparing and updating the `most_recent_bounce` (file) with the bounce the loop is "looking at" currently within the directory.
+If it finds an audio file, it adds it to the "rotation" which is held in a python dictionary called `discography`.
+If it doesn't find an audio file, it logs an error message.
+This part works the same as my last mini-project with the added step of keeping track of these targets using our dictionary.

 ```py
 for item in items: